Team Management

 To remove a member from your organization:

-- Go to the Team page
+- Go to People → Members

 - Find the member